 Leases - The Company leases stores, distribution and office facilities, and certain equipment.
 Original non-cancelable lease terms range from three to ten years, and store leases generally contain renewal options for additional years.
 A number of the Company's store leases provide for contingent rentals based upon sales.
-Contingent rent amounts were insignificant in the 13 weeks ended April 28, 2012 and April 30, 2011.
-Total rent expense under operating leases was \$26,067 and \$21,857 for 13 weeks ended April 28, 2012 and April 30, 2011.
-Total rent expense under operating leases was \$26,067 and \$21,857 for 13 weeks ended April 28, 2012 and April 30, 2011.
+Contingent rent amounts were insignificant in the 13 weeks ended May 4, 2013 and April 28, 2012.
+Total rent expense under operating leases was \$32,010 and \$26,067 for 13 weeks ended May 4, 2013 and April 28, 2012, respectively.

 General litigation - On March 2, 2012, a putative employment class action lawsuit was filed against us and certain unnamed defendants in state court in Los Angeles County, California.
 On April 12, 2012, the Company removed the case to the United States District Court for the Central District of California.
 The plaintiff and members of the proposed class are alleged to be (or to have been) non-exempt hourly employees.
 The suit alleges that Ulta violated various provisions of the California labor laws and failed to provide plaintiff and members of the proposed class with full meal periods, paid rest breaks, certain wages, overtime compensation and premium pay.
 The suit seeks to recover damages and penalties as a result of these alleged practices.
-The Company denies plaintiff's allegations and intends to vigorously defend the matter.
+The Company denies plaintiff's allegations and is vigorously defending the matter.